 Super-Majority Voting.
-Our new certificate of incorporation requires a super-majority vote of the holders of our outstanding voting stock to amend or repeal certain provisions of our new certificate of incorporation including provisions which would eliminate or modify the provisions described above, reduce or eliminate the number of authorized common or preferred shares and all indemnification provisions.
-Our new bylaws may also be amended or repealed by a majority vote of our Board of Directors.
+Our new certificate of incorporation requires the affirmative vote of the holders of at least $6\vec{\theta}/3\%$ in voting power of our issued and outstanding stock entitled to vote generally in the election of directors, voting together as a single class, to amend or repeal certain provisions of our new certificate of incorporation including provisions which would eliminate or modify the provisions described above, reduce or eliminate the number of authorized common or preferred shares and all indemnification provisions.
+Our new bylaws may also be amended or repealed by our Board of Directors or by the affirmative vote of the holders of at least $66^2/3\%$ in voting power of our issued and outstanding stock entitled to vote generally in the election of directors, voting together as a single class.